SuperOffice/language-tools/README.md

 Request forwarding

 At this point a Language Service sounds most probably the solution, as it can handle state.

+### Provide intellisense with the extension

+Today the user of the extension also needs to add the [NPM package(https://www.npmjs.com/package/@superoffice/webapi)] to get proper intellisense.
+The optimal solution would be that this is not required if you have this extension installed, but it will also require us to create a new fileExtension that can provide this intellisense.

 <!-- Reference links -->